-Of course, there are plenty of wonderful islands all over the world, but we all know that the Caribbean zone is something special.
-Not for nothing is attracts millions of tourist every year.
+Of course, there are plenty of wonderful islands all over the world, but we all know that the region of the Caribbean Islands is something special.
+Not for nothing, it attracts millions of tourists every year.

 1) Jost Van Dyke – British Virgin Islands

 This small but lovely island is the perfect spot to go on a familiar vacation, or if you are solo traveling, you will find a great time interacting with locals there.

 As there are less than 400 inhabitants on the island, there won’t be a lot of distractions here.
 It is a perfect place to walk around, swim in a warm-water sea, and become one with nature.

 Furthermore, if you are an introverted person, this could be your paradise for a few days.
 You will find peace here, no noise, no loud music, just you and the Caribbean in front.

 It is a guarantee that you will want to stay longer.
 This is a quiet Caribbean island and way underrated.

 The best part of visiting Jost? it’s affordable!